Affordable Connectivity Program

 Need assistance with internet access at home?

-The Emergency Broadband Benefits Program is part of the most recent stimulus package passed by Congress to assist families in need to get access to Internet services.
+The Affordable Connectivity Program is part of the most recent stimulus package passed by Congress to assist families in need to get access to Internet services.
 There are several qualifying factors to be eligible for this program including qualifying to participate in the Educational Benefits Program (formerly called the Free and Reduced-Price Meals program.)

 - Consumer FAQ - Questions and answers on eligibility, how to apply, participating service providers, connected device benefits, Tribal benefits, and program length.